Lake George (New York): Tourist destination

 opened at this time to serve tourists.
 The wealthiest visitors were more likely to stay with their peers at their private country estates.

 The Silver Bay YMCA on Lake George was constructed in 1900.
 It has since evolved into a summer family camp, serving several hundred organizations and tourists every summer.
 Since 1913, on the East Shore of Lake George, YMCA Camp Chingachgook has hosted thousands of guests every summer.

 Lake George is accessible by car via Interstate 87 and by air from Albany International Airport, which is about 45 mi away.

 Today, Lake George remains a tourism destination, resort center, and summer colony.
 Popular activities in the Lake George area include water sports, camping, amusement parks, hiking, paddling, and factory outlet shopping.
+Lake George is also toured through traditional steamboat rides on vessels such as Le Lac du Saint Sacrement and the Mohican, provided by the Lake George Steamboat Company.
 One of the nation's oldest gatherings of hot air balloons occurs every September in nearby Queensbury.

 Lake George is responsible for generating about $2 billion annually to the local region.